 If you make these Banana Raspberry Muffins, please let us know how you like them by leaving a comment and a rating.
 Don’t forget take a picture of yours and tag us @plantedandpicked on Instagram and hashtag it #plantedandpicked .
-Remember to tell your loved ones that they mean the world to you.

 - 1 chia egg (see notes)